-3504 Claims- Only Hospital- Wide (All- Condition, All- Procedure) Risk- Standardized Mortality Measure 1789 Hospital- Wide All-Cause Unplanned Readmission Measure (HWR) 1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) 0468 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following pneumonia hospitalization 1893 Hospital 30- Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All- Cause, Risk- Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery 0230 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization NATIONAL C survival as a primary goal of care, for many such patients admitted to the hospital, death may be a clinically reasonable and patient-centered outcome. (see data dictionary, HWM Metastatic Cancer Inclusion tab).
+3504 Claims- Only Hospital- Wide (All- Condition, All- Procedure) Risk- Standardized Mortality Measure 1789 Hospital- Wide All-Cause Unplanned Readmission Measure (HWR) 1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) 0468 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following pneumonia hospitalization 1893 Hospital 30- Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All- Cause, Risk- Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery 0230 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization survival as a primary goal of care, for many such patients admitted to the hospital, death may be a clinically reasonable and patient-centered outcome. (see data dictionary, HWM Metastatic Cancer Inclusion tab).
 10. Not with a principal discharge diagnosis, or a secondary diagnosis that is present on admission (POA) for a condition which hospitals have limited ability to influence survival Rationale: Hospitals have little ability to impact mortality for some conditions.
 This list of conditions (see data dictionary, HWM ICD-10 Inclusion tab) was determined through independent review, by several clinicians, of conditions associated with high mortality.
-The decisions were also reviewed with our Technical Expert Panel (TEP) and Technical Expert Pincle (TEP) and Technical Expert Pi any of the following: 1) Femur, hip, or pelvic fractures coded in principal or secondary discharge diagnosis fields of the index admission 2) Partial hip arthroplasty (PHA) procedures with a concurrent THA/TKA 3) Revision procedures with a concurrent THA/TKA 4) Resurfacing procedures with a concurrent THA/TKA 5) Mechanical complication coded in the principal discharge 6) Malignant neoplasm of the pelvis, sacrum, coccyx, lower limbs, or bone/bone marrow or a disseminated malignant neoplasm coded in the principal discharge diagnosis field 7) Removal of implanted devises/prostheses 8) Transfer status from another acute care facility for the THA/TKA For a full list of ICD-9 and ICD-10 codes defining the following see attached Data Dictionary, sheet "THA TKA Cohort Codes Part 2."
-16
+The decisions were also reviewed with our Technical Expert Panel (TEP) and Technical Work Groups.
+Admissions are not included in the cohort if the patient had a principal diagnosis code that is on this list, or a secondary code with POA that is on the list.
+In addition, for patients with multiple admission, at random, for inclusion.
+There is no practical statistical statistical any of the following: 1) Femur, hip, or pelvic fractures coded in principal or secondary discharge diagnosis fields of the index admission 2) Partial hip arthroplasty (PHA) procedures with a concurrent THA/TKA 3) Revision procedures with a concurrent THA/TKA 4) Resurfacing procedures with a concurrent THA/TKA 5) Mechanical complication coded in the principal discharge 6) Malignant neoplasm of the pelvis, sacrum, coccyx, lower limbs, or bone/bone marrow or a disseminated malignant neoplasm coded in the principal discharge diagnosis field 7) Removal of implanted devises/prostheses 8) Transfer status from another acute care facility for the THA/TKA For a full list of ICD-9 and ICD-10 codes defining the following see attached Data Dictionary, sheet "THA TKA Cohort Codes Part 2."
+NATIONAL C UALITY FORUM 180